Best places for pictures in Chicago, IL

 Chicago Botanic Garden

 Need a place to spend a full day with endless photo spots?
 Check out the Botanic Garden, with a variety of world-inspired gardens you’ll have endless options for photos around the park.
-The park does get lots of traffic but there is plenty of space for your group to go even at its busiest times.
+The park does get lots of traffic, but there is plenty of space for your group to go even at its busiest times.

 Notes: For professional photography, a $250 permit is required.
 The permit is good for the day but you must come at your scheduled photo time at 10 am, 12 pm, or 2 pm.